What’s new in pancreatic cancer research?

 The major focus of much research is on finding better treatments for pancreatic cancer.

-Anti-angiogenesis factors: All cancers depend on the growth of new blood vessels (this is called angiogenesis) to nourish the cells.
+Angiogenesis inhibitors: All cancers depend on the growth of new blood vessels (this is called angiogenesis) to nourish the cells.
 New drugs that can block this growth and thus starve the tumor are being studied in clinical trials.

-Immune therapy: Immune therapies attempt to boost a person’s immune system to attack cancer cells.
+Immune therapies attempt to boost a person’s immune system to attack cancer cells.
 Some studies have shown promise for treating pancreatic cancer.

 Last Medical Review: 08/01/2014

 Last Revised: 08/01/2014